lambdaclass/cairo-vm/docs/python_rust_integration_specs.md

 	* segments manager (with the methods add, write_arg, get_segments_used_sizes, add_temporary_segments),
 	* ids (with the methods __setattr__ and __getattr__),
 	* hint execution scopes,
-	* and read-only access to ap and fp registers.
+	* read-only access to ap and fp registers.

 * Nice to have:
-	* Drop the gil during Rust operation to allow to paralelism when using multi-threads instead of process.
+	* Drop the GIL during Rust operation to allow to parallelism when using multi-threads instead of process.
-	* The cairo-rs-py VM can be instantiated by a Rust program, still allowing python hints in cairo programs.
+	* The cairo-rs-py VM can be instantiated by a Rust program, still allowing Python hints in Cairo programs.
 	* Python hints are supported when running the cairo-rs-py standalone binary (as opposed to importing it from Python) only with the CPython interpreter.